WELCOME TO

 DEVICE ENGINEERING FOR THE U.S. ARMY SIGNAL CORPS

-development of this technology for military use.
-Throughout the 1950s and
+promoted the industrial development of this technology for military use.
+Throughout

-1960s, the Signal Corps established and funded hundreds of industry contracts
+the 1950s and 1960s, the Signal Corps established and funded hundreds of

-with transistor companies to assure availability of specific transistor
+industry contracts with transistor companies to assure availability of

-types meeting military requirements.
-Bernard Reich was actively involved
+specific transistor types meeting military requirements.
+Bernard Reich was

-in this historic Signal Corps work and has authored numerous articles
+actively involved in this historic Signal Corps work and has authored

 |